-\As a dual enrollment course, students must adhere to all Penn College NOW course expectations
+As a dual enrollment course, students must adhere to all Penn College NOW course expectations and demonstrate proficiency in reading.

 COURSE NAME D.F.
-CREDIT L2 PCT Welding Technology (92520) 1.4 2.0
+CREDIT Penn College L2 PCT Welding Technology (92520) 1.4 2.0 NOW DUAL ENROLLMENT

 This course is designed to build on the principles that were taught in Welding I (92510).
-The prominent welding procedure to be covered will be Gas Metal Arc Welding (WEL120/123).
 The students will weld both ferrous and nonferrous metals with this process and will learn how to correctly weld joints of different configurations, while it is in different positions (flat, horizontal, vertical, overhead).
 Other covered areas of welding include, blueprint reading and weld symbols.
 Safe procedures and work habits used in the welding industry are taught and required from the students.
 (Dual enrollment for grades 11 and 12 only)

 Prerequisite(s): Level 1 Welding Technology.
-4 Credits